TREXXX27/100-Days-Of-Code/readme.md

 -   Will be back after November 6th.
 -   Wish me luck.
 -   Will surely start another project after November 6th.
 Projects are fun if not done alone!

 ---

+### November 1, 2020, Sunday.

+-   Missing making commits on this log! 😅
+-   Just wanted to update that i managed to get the GOOGLE FOOBAR CHALLENGE.
+-   Have not started it yet but as soon as i do i will tell you all about it.
+-   Will be bcak soon.

+---